scrumpygeo/2.components/README.md

    - configured components (eg author, date, comments) via props and sent properties from parent to child component

-3. Wrapped above CommentDetail component in an approve/reject card implemented as another separate component (ApprovalCard.js)
+3. Wrapped above CommentDetail component in an approve/reject card implemented as another separate component (ApprovalCard.js) with CommentDetail nested within and use of props.children.